64

 Computer Science

 Computer Science (52 graduates) earns $90,828 year-one and $118,931 year-four with a debt-to-earnings ratio of 0.209 (ROI grade A).
-These are among the strongest CS outcomes in this batch at a private institution with a $68k sticker price.
+These are among the strongest CS outcomes in our dataset at a private institution with a $68k sticker price.
 Median debt of $19,000 is low given Tulane's net price, suggesting these students receive substantial aid.
 The New Orleans tech scene is growing but most CS graduates likely leave for larger markets.

 Finance and Financial Management